What's the Windows PowerShell and What to Eat with It? Part 1: Key Features

 Set-ExecutionPolicy RemoteSigned

-What is Windows PowerShell and what is it eaten with?
+What's the Windows PowerShell and What to Eat with It?
 Part 1: Key Features

 PowerShell will need to be run as an administrator to do this, although you can change the policy for the current user with a special setting.

-Scripts are written in an object-oriented programming language, the commands of which are named according to the same principle as the previously discussed cmdlets: "Action-Object" ("Verb-Noun").
-Its main purpose is to automate administrative tasks, but it is a full-fledged interpreted language that has all the necessary constructs: conditional jump, loops, variables, arrays, objects, error handling, etc. Any text editor is fine for scripting, but it's best to run Windows PowerShell ISE.
+Scripts are written in an object-oriented programming language, whose commands are named according to the same principle as the cmdlets discussed earlier: "Action-Object" ("Verb-Noun").
+Its main purpose is to automate administrative tasks, but it is a fully-fledged interpreted language that includes all the necessary constructs: conditional branches, loops, variables, arrays, objects, error handling, etc. Any text editor is suitable for writing scripts, but it is most convenient to run Windows PowerShell ISE.

-You can pass parameters to the script, make them required, and set default values.
-In addition, Windows PowerShell allows you to create and call functions in the same way as cmdlets, by using the Function construct and curly braces.
-A script with functions is called a module and has a .psm1 extension.
-Modules must be stored in directories defined in the PowerShell environment variables.
-You can view them with the following command:
+You can pass parameters to the script, make them mandatory, and also set default values.
+In addition, Windows PowerShell allows you to create functions and call them just like cmdlets, using the Function construct and curly braces.
+A script containing functions is called a module and has a .psm1 extension.
+Modules must be stored in directories defined in PowerShell environment variables.
+You can view them using the following command:

 Get-ChildItem Env:PSModulePath | Format-Table -AutoSize